Top-Selling Tours in Rome

 “The 'coperto' or cover charge is standard in Rome, typically €1.50-3 per person.
 This isn't a tip or scam - it covers bread and table service.
 However, if a restaurant charges both coperto AND servizio (service charge), you're probably in a tourist trap.”

-Attraction and Activity Costs
+How Much Do Attraction and Activity Costs in Rome Cost?

 Rome's attractions range from completely free to €50+ for skip-the-line tours, but smart planning keeps costs manageable.
 Free Attractions: Many of Rome's greatest experiences cost nothing.
 The Pantheon (recently free again), Trevi Fountain, Spanish Steps, Piazza Navona, and all major church exteriors are free.
 Churches including Santa Maria Maggiore, San Giovanni in Laterano, and Santa Maria in Trastevere contain priceless art at no charge.